truenas/documentation/content/Solutions/Integrations/Veeam.md

 ## Sizing Considerations

-TrueNAS storage appliances range from entry-level to high-end, and the user’s current usage scenario and backup demands must be considered.
+When planning sizing, you must consider the TrueNAS storage appliances range from entry-level to high-end, and the user system current usage scenario and backup demands.

-{{< tabs "Considerations" >}}
-{{< tab "Define Your Storage Usage" >}}
+### Defining Your Storage Usage

 While this guide focuses on Veeam, the unified design of TrueNAS allows it to multitask.
 If TrueNAS is handling more than backup jobs, other usage needs should be taken into account.
-For example, if the storage appliance has one LUN (dataset or zvol) set as a VMware datastore for hosting VMs, and another LUN set to be used for backups, both capacities must be considered.
+For example, if the storage appliance has one LUN (dataset or zvol) set as a VMware datastore for hosting VMs, and another LUN set to use for backups, you must consider both capacities.

-{{< /tab >}}
-{{< tab "Estimate Capacity" >}}
+### Estimating Capacity

 The first step when estimating required capacity is to understand how much capacity is currently used by existing VMs and by files that users need to back up.
 Veeam and the TrueNAS appliance both apply data compression, though different file types and the structure of the data in those files affect the achieved compression levels.
-Some tools for capacity estimation are listed at the end of this section, but it is always good to err on the side of caution and 3x the current storage used is not unreasonable.
+Some tools for capacity estimation are listed at the end of this section, but it is always good to err on the side of caution and three times (3x) the current storage used is not unreasonable.
 ZFS performs best with utilization below 80%.
 Snapshots, full backups, and incremental backups all require more storage than primary storage being used today.

-{{< /tab >}}
-{{< tab "Estimate Network Bandwidth" >}}
+### Estimating Network Bandwidth

 Bandwidth is harder to estimate and must take into account backup timeframes, backup sizes, and available network resources.
 Typically, backups run during off-hours when IT equipment is under a lighter load.
 This timeframe can be set, but if each backup is several terabytes in size, a longer amount of time and greater bandwidth is required. iXsystems tests its Veeam backups using a 10 GbE mixed network with the datastore storage, hypervisor hosts, and backup repository (the TrueNAS) on the same network.
-However, shorter backup windows, heavy network usage, and dozens of VMs being backed up at the same time may require 40 or 100 GbE networking and multiple Veeam Backup Proxies used in tandem.
+However, shorter backup windows, heavy network usage, and dozens of VMs being backed up at the same time could require 40 or 100 GbE networking and multiple Veeam Backup Proxies used in tandem.

 For example, consider a scenario of backing up 1000 VMs (each 100 GB in size) with a backup window of 8 hours.
-This requires around 5 virtual Proxy servers with 8 vCores (16 GB memory each) and around 3.7 GB/s of throughput.
+This requires around five virtual proxy servers with 8 vCores (16 GB memory each) and around 3.7 GB/s of throughput.
 In such a scenario, iXsystems would recommend 100 GbE interconnect and TrueNAS appliances with over 100+ hard drives.
 However, bandwidth can be greatly reduced if users can accept incremental and staggered backups.
 For example, run an incremental backup on all VMs each day, and a full backup on 100 VMs per night, rotating a different 100 VMs each night.
 This strategy provides a 5X increase to the  maximum number of VMs and reduces costs by 75%.

-{{< /tab >}}
-{{< tab "Choose a TrueNAS model" >}}
+### Choosing a TrueNAS Model

 TrueNAS systems are excellent for backup and archiving, but must be sized correctly.
 Recommended sizing: